-Through the discussions and the resolutions above, the Compensation Committee confirmed that the compensations for the Directors and the Executive Officers regarding the Fiscal Year are in line with relevant compensation policies and appropriate.
-Also, the outlines of the discussions have been reported to the Board of Directors meeting.
+Through discussion and resolution of the above topics, our Compensation Committee confirmed that compensation for the Directors and Executive Officers in respect of FY 2022 are appropriate and consistent with "Basic Nomura Group Compensation Policy" and "Compensation Policy for Directors and Executive Officers of Nomura Holdings, Inc.".
+Further, Outlines of the above meetings have been reported to the Board of Directors.

-<Support System for Outside Directors>
+< Support System for Outside Directors>